grreuze/Utils/Editor/README.md

 ##  > PaletteCreator
 Quickly create a palette or ramp texture from a Gradient.

+##  > RecordPlayModeTransform
+Allows you to record changes made to transforms during play mode if desired.

 ##  > SelectChildren
 Press Ctrl+< to select all children of your current selection.